 "Have your attorney call me."

 If you ever self-litigate against the DEC, it won't take you long to recognize the treatment you are receiving from the attorneys in the General Counsel ("GC").
 You are virtually barred from getting the information you would have otherwise if you had an attorney representing you.

 Given that the vast majority of self-represented litigants are pro se due to financial hardship, one can see the class system at work already.
 The NYSDEC will slither around doing the right thing and deceive others as much as it has to in order to catch a litigant without an attorney.
 They will then hold you to the same standards in the hearing as the staff attorney who has the obvious benefit of a formal legal education, fulfillment of qualifying criteria to gain entrance into the state bar, years of experience in litigation and legal strategy, researching and interpreting the law as well as a vast network of colleagues on all levels of government.
 Again, this is an ethical consideration of which it is clear the NYSDEC legalists ignore and refuse to make.
-What kind of people do this and why do they place so much value in keeping a much lesser fortunate person down as low as they can?
+What kind of people do this and why do they place so much value in winning at any cost?
 Good people don't to this.
 Unfortunately, New York residents have been stuck with a department full of bad people doing bad things to good people.
 This must change.